- Non-small cell lung cancer treatment

 Often these go away after treatment.
 When radiation is given with chemotherapy, the side effects are often worse.

 Radiation therapy to the chest may damage your lungs and cause a cough, problems breathing, and shortness of breath.
 These usually improve after treatment is over, although sometimes they may not go away completely.

 Radiation therapy to large areas of the brain can sometimes cause memory loss, headaches, trouble thinking, or reduced sexual desire.
-Usually these symptoms are minor compared with those caused by a brain tumor, but they can reduce your quality of life.
-Side effects of radiation therapy to the brain usually become most serious 1 or 2 years after treatment.
+Usually these symptoms are minor compared with those caused by a brain tumor, but they can affect your quality of life.

 Last Revised: 05/16/2016